 ChemPages Laboratory Resource ChemPages is an interactive, Web-based encyclopedia of laboratory techniques.
-You will be able to access ChemPages from any computer on the campus network either from the General Chemistry web page, http://genchem.chem.wisc.edu/ under Materials for Lab, or from Moodle course homepage under Lab Stuff.
+You will be able to access ChemPages from any computer on the campus network either from the General Chemistry web page, http://genchem.chem.wisc.edu/ under Materials for Lab, or from the Moodle course homepage under Lab Stuff.
 ChemPages contains multimedia demonstrations of the laboratory techniques that you will use in this course.
 For almost every laboratory one or two ChemPages sections will be assigned-see your lab manual to find out which they are.
-You should view these pages before taking the Pre-lab Quiz, which must be completed an hour before your lab starts.
+You are required to view these pages before coming to lab.